 Increasingly, the federal government has demonstrated their accommodation to those who do not speak the English language.
 For example, the federal government has begun printing Federal documentation in other languages besides English.

 Legal translators are becoming more in demand every day.
-Legal translation services are especially needed, as having a legal language professional who can identify the nuances of a contract in a foreign language is an invaluable asset to any organization or government entity.
+Multi-country and multilingual legal translation services are especially needed, as having a legal language professional who can identify the nuances of a contract in a foreign language is an invaluable asset to any organization or government entity.

 Keep these steps in mind when searching for a translator: